GM safety crisis grows with recall of 3 million more cars for ignition issues

 The U.S. National Highway Traffic Safety Administration, which administers vehicle recalls, said Monday that it would "monitor the pace and effectiveness" of the latest GM recall and "take necessary action as warranted."

-(Additional reporting by Bernie Woodall in Detroit and David Lawder in Washington, DC; Editing by Peter Henderson and Bernard Orr)
+(Additional reporting by Bernie Woodall in Detroit, David Lawder in Washington, DC, Narottam Medhora and Sampad Patnaik in Bangalore; Editing by Peter Henderson and Bernard Orr) ((Peter Henderson)